fandisus/express-vue/readme.md

 While developing, you will need to run three commands:
 - `pm2 start ecosystem.config.js` to run the app in the background.
+- `pm2 start ecodev.config.js` which will observe all changes in src folder and copy or compile to dist folder.
 - `pm2 logs` to view the server logs and errors and also web access logs (if you are using jet-logger CONSOLE)
-- `gulp watch` or `gulp watchProd` which will observe all changes in src folder and copy or compile to dist folder.

-The `pm2 logs` and `gulp watchProd` will be taking your cmd as hostages.
+The `pm2 logs` will be taking your cmd as hostages.
 So you might want to run them in VS Code built in terminals.

 After running those 3 commands, just go to browser and type localhost.
 Default port is 80.
 To change, simply change the `PORT` parameter in `ecosystem.config.js`.

 It is **STRONGLY ADVISED** that you change the `ACCESS_TOKEN_SECRET` parameter in `ecosystem.config.js` to some other random string to ensure the JWT security.
+It is most probably is secure though.

 ## First time running